An Examination of the Alleged Privacy Threats of Confidence-Ranked Reconstruction of Census Microdata: Abstract

 \section{Abstract}

-The alleged threat of reconstruction attacks has led the U.S. Census Bureau (USCB) to replace in the Decennial Census 2020 the traditional statistical disclosure limitation based on rank swapping with one based on differential privacy (DP).
-This has resulted in substantial accuracy loss of the released statistics.
-Worse yet, it has been shown that the reconstruction attacks used as an argument to move to DP are very far from allowing unequivocal reidentification of the respondents, because in general there are a lot of reconstructions compatible with the released statistics.
-In a very recent paper, a new reconstruction attack has been proposed, whose goal is to indicate the confidence that a reconstructed record was in the original respondent data.
-The alleged risk of serious disclosure entailed by such confidence-ranked reconstruction has renewed the interest of the USCB to use DP-based solutions.
-To forestall the potential accuracy loss in future data releases resulting from adoption of these solutions, we show in this paper that the proposed confidence-ranked reconstruction does not threaten privacy.
-Specifically, we report empirical results showing that the proposed ranking cannot guide reidentification or attribute disclosure attacks, and hence it fails to warrant the USCB's move towards DP.
-Further, we also demonstrate that, due to the way the Census data are compiled, processed and released, it is not possible to reconstruct \emph{original} and \emph{complete} records through \emph{any} methodology, and the confidence-ranked reconstruction not only is completely ineffective at accurately reconstructing Census records but is trivially outperformed by an adequate interpretation of the released aggregate statistics.\\ {\bf Keywords:} U.S. Decennial Census 2020, Statistical Disclosure Limitation, Reconstruction, Differential Privacy, Reidentification.
+The threat of reconstruction attacks has led the U.S. Census Bureau (USCB) to replace in the Decennial Census 2020 the traditional statistical disclosure limitation based on rank swapping with one based on differential privacy (DP), leading to substantial accuracy loss of released statistics.
+Yet, it has been argued that, if many different reconstructions are compatible with the released statistics, most of them do not correspond to actual original data, which protects against respondent reidentification.
+Recently, a new attack has been proposed, which incorporates the confidence that a reconstructed record was in the original data.
+The alleged risk of disclosure entailed by such confidence-ranked reconstruction has renewed the interest of the USCB to use DP-based solutions.
+To forestall a potential accuracy loss in future releases, we show that the proposed reconstruction is neither effective as a reconstruction method nor conducive to disclosure as claimed by its authors.
+Specifically, we report empirical results showing the proposed ranking cannot guide reidentification or attribute disclosure attacks, and hence fails to warrant the utility sacrifice entailed by the use of DP to release census statistical data. \\ {\bf Keywords:} U.S. Decennial Census 2020, Statistical Disclosure Limitation, Reconstruction, Differential Privacy, Reidentification.